pszjmb1/llm-play/CONTRIBUTING.md

 ## Communication

-- **GitHub Discussions:** Use our GitHub Discussions to ask questions, share ideas, or discuss changes.
+- **GitHub Discussions:** Use our [GitHub Discussions](https://github.com/pszjmb1/llm-play/discussions) to ask questions, share ideas, or discuss changes.
-- **Discord:** Join our [Discord community](https://discord.gg/yourinvite) for real-time chat and collaboration.

 ## Thank You!

 We appreciate your efforts to help make **LLM-Play** better for everyone.
-If you have any questions or need assistance, please reach out on GitHub or Discord.
+If you have any questions or need assistance, please reach out on [GitHub](https://github.com/pszjmb1/llm-play/discussions).

 Happy coding!